github/glb-director/docs/development/gue-header.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+/
 ```

+#### UDP fields

+GLB Director currently uses a UDP `Destination port` of `19523` (historically a pre-GUE version used internally at GitHub used `19522` which is `LB`'s bytes decoded as a uint16, so the GUE version incremented this number).

+`Source port` is used to encourage flows to be steered to different ECMP paths and different NIC RX queues.
+GLB Director hashes part of the header to use as the `Source port`.
+The hash must be consistent for an entire TCP flow to avoid packet reordering.

 #### GUE fields

 The GUE version, C-bit and Flags fields are all set to `0`.
 The length of the private data is calculated from the standard GUE header length as defined in the [GUE draft RFC](https://tools.ietf.org/html/draft-ietf-intarea-gue-04).